icshwi/e3/README.md

 ### Install base within the e3 directory

 **NOTICE**, before going to run the next command, please install all required packages by oneself.
 If not, one **CANNOT** install and run e3.
 Please consult the reference repository [1] which may help users to install all required and additional packages before it.
+One can see the e3 training workbook for the up-to-date information [2].

 ```